WordPress WordPress

-WordPress is a CMS system, or content management system, that allows you a full user management of your website.
-It powers more than 30% of all websites, which basically makes it the most used CMS.
-A lot of the websites you visit are powered by this content management system, as it is free and complex.
-But here are some tips you should know if you have a WordPress website.
+WordPress is a CMS (Content Management System) that allows full user management of your website.
+It powers more than 30% of all websites, making it the most widely used CMS globally.
+Many of the websites you visit run on this platform, as it is both free and powerful.
+But if you own a WordPress website, here are some essential tips you should know.

-I have been working with WordPress since 2012 when I founded this blog.
-I have learnt a lot thanks to it, I currently use my experience as a WordPress developer.
-Here are some of the most important tips that you should follow.
+I’ve been working with WordPress since 2012 when I founded this blog.
+I’ve learned a lot through it, and I now use my experience professionally as a WordPress developer.
+Here are some of the most important tips every WordPress owner should follow.

-WordPress is open-source licensed, similarly to the Android operating system, the Mozilla Firefox browser, or the VLC media player.
-This means that they are free to download, you can edit and share them.
-The advantage is that the source code can be read and modified by the programmer.
-The disadvantage, however, is that it is easier to break, to find a fault and thus jeopardize safety.
+WordPress is open-source, just like the Android operating system, Mozilla Firefox browser, or VLC media player.
+This means it’s free to download, modify, and share.
+The advantage is that developers can read and edit the code.
+The downside, however, is that it may be more vulnerable to attacks if not properly maintained.

 I can say with certainty that the WordPress web hosting from WordPress webhosting from Websupport.